home-assistant/developers.home-assistant/website/blog/2018-07-02-trying-new-auth.md

 ## Trying it out

-> If you are using Hass.io, you must enable legacy API password support.

 This requires you to be running Home Assistant 0.73 beta or a later version.

 First step will be to configure an auth provider.
 We are going to configure the built-in `homeassistant` auth provider.
 This provider will be the default one and stores users securely in the config directory.